 With the aim of evoking social change, our multilingual team develops far- reaching and sustainable film projects, engaging local communities in shaping and improving existing services and systems.

-We aim to empower people, by giving them a voice through film as a vehicle of communication.
+We use participatory video as a tool to empower people, by giving them a voice through film and providing a vehicle for communication.
+Our projects enable dialogue and exchange on topics, that might be taboo or generate controversy.
 Our approach is inclusive, democratic and learner-oriented.
 All participants are equally involved in the making of their own film.
 We provide the framework, the participants produce the content.

-Our intercultural video exchange project EinBlick received the Dieter Baacke Award 2015, which is given to exemplary educational, social and cultural media projects by the GMK (Society for Media Education and Communication Culture) as well as the German Federal Ministry for Family Affairs, Senior Citizens, Women and Youth.
+Our intercultural video exchange project EinBlick received the Dieter Baacke Award 2015, which is given to exemplary educational, social and cultural media projects by the GMK (Society for Media Education and Communication Culture) and the German Federal Ministry for Family Affairs, Senior Citizens, Women and Youth.

 Kerstin co-founded Glocal Films in London with Silke in 2004.
 She combines degrees in social work and visual anthropology, giving her a deep insight into socio-cultural aspects of filmmaking and media education.